-- Due date to be discussed and agreed on in class (likely late March or early April).
-We will try to find a date that does not conflict with other course due dates). - Each student must submit a topic statement and question for their essay prior to week 2 (no later than January 28, 2017).
-While there is no mark for the essay question and topic statement, feedback will be given and I will advise and assist as you focus and clarify your topic/question and identify appropriate resources. - For the essay you have a choice to: - prepare a detailed outline valued at 15%, with the essay valued at 35%, OR - discuss or submit a less detailed outline where your objective is to seek feedback (no grade), with the essay valued at 50%, OR - o submit the essay (valued at 50%) with no outline. - Outlines (to be marked) are due February 27, 2017 although earlier is good. - Essay guidelines are posted on OWL.
+- Due date to be discussed and agreed on in class (likely early April).
+We will try to find a date that does not conflict with other course due dates). - Each student must submit a topic statement and question for their essay prior to week 2 (no later than February 1, 2019).
+While there is no mark for the essay question and topic statement, feedback will be given and I will advise and assist as you focus and clarify your topic/question and identify appropriate resources. - For the essay you have a choice to: - o prepare a detailed outline valued at 15%, with the essay valued at 35%, OR - discuss or submit a less detailed outline where your objective is to seek feedback (no grade), with the essay valued at 50%, OR - o submit the essay (valued at 50%) with no outline. - Outlines (to be marked) are due March 11, 2019 although earlier is good.

-Note: You may NOT submit an essay without prior approval of your topic statement/question.
+- Essay guidelines are posted on OWL. - Note: You may NOT submit an essay without prior approval of your topic statement/question.